 The dominant flow of pharmaceuticals to the environment takes place via medication of humans, as these substances are excreted in the urine or faecal matter and discharged to wastewater treatment plants; and, to a certain extent, to the water recipient as well.
 More information on the treatment of pharmaceutical residues can be found in the section entitled Advanced treatment.
 Read more about pharmaceutical residue and other micro pollutants in wastewater under Advanced treatment.

-Sources of nutrient load divided into major ocean basins, both background and anthropogenic load, in 2017.
-Source: SwAM (2019:20)
+Sources of the netload of nutrients, divided by the big sea basins, both bakground load and anthropogenic lead, year 2017.
+Source: Swedish Agency Marine and Water Management (2019:20)

 Impact on sensitive areas